 I’ve also consulted many social impact ventures and aspiring social entrepreneurs on strategy and business planning.
 For example, animal conservation, education in prisons and dual-gender sexual abuse prevention programs.

-In terms of projects, I’ve led development projects in marginalized communities across South America, Africa and Asia in the fields of artisan development.
-And also finding alternative solutions for dealing with crime.
+In terms of projects, I’ve led development projects in marginalized communities across South America, Africa and Asia in the fields of artisan development, skill-building and social entrepreneurship.
+And also finding alternative solutions for income generation to alleviate poverty and dealing with crime.

 Q. You did mention to me the concept of “innsaei” prior to the interview, can you share about it?